 Saskatchewan Teachers' Institute on Parliamentary Democracy (SSTI) is a professional development opportunity open to all Saskatchewan educators.
 Teachers are guided through an insider’s view of government and the legislative process.

-Many participants report that they come away from this program with a better understanding of how their own work fits into the legislative process.
+Many participants report that this program gives them a better understanding of how their own work fits into the legislative process.